jmalins/BattleBot-Control/README.md

 #### Installation steps: ####

  1. Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
  2. Install the ESP8266 devtools add-on.
 Directions [here](http://www.instructables.com/id/Programming-the-ESP8266-12E-using-Arduino-software/?ALLSTEPS).
-TODO: include custom directions that also explain the quirks of getting to work on OS X, Linux.
+OS X users must install serial port drivers.
+The NodeMCU typically has an CP210x usb to serial chip, but to save money the manufacturer might have used a CH340 or CH341 chip.
+Identify the chip on your board by looking at the markings on the chip.
+The chip should can be just in front of the usb port.
+CH340 and CH341 driver [here] (https://blog.sengotta.net/signed-mac-os-driver-for-winchiphead-ch340-serial-bridge/) CP210x driver [here](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx#mac).
  3. Install the ESP8266FS file system upload add-on.
 Directions [here](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html).

 #### Loading the firmware: ####